-Given these principles, some general rules of thumb for selecting a compute context are:
+Given these principles, the following sections offer some general rules of thumb for selecting a compute context.

-- If the amount of data to analyze is small and does not require repeated analysis, then stream it directly into the analysis routine and use 'local' or 'localpar'.
+- If the amount of data to analyze is small and does not require repeated analysis, then stream it directly into the analysis routine using 'local' or 'localpar'.

 - If the amount of data to analyze is small or medium-sized and requires repeated analysis, then copy it to the local file system, import it to XDF, and analyze it via 'local' or 'localpar'.

-- If the amount of data to analyze is large, then then import it to a Spark DataFrame using RxHiveData or RxParquetData, or to XDF in HDFS (unless storage is an issue), and analyze it via ‘Spark’.
+- If the amount of data to analyze is large, then import it to a Spark DataFrame using RxHiveData or RxParquetData, or to XDF in HDFS (unless storage is an issue), and analyze it using the Spark compute context.

 Hadoop Map Reduce

-- Use only if you encounter an insurmountable problem with use of the Spark compute context since generally it will be slower.
+- Use the Map Reduce compute context only if you encounter an insurmountable problem with the Spark compute context since it is generally slower.